Melissa Stafford Jones, Executive Director

 Heather Little, Systems Director

 Heather Little is the Health Policy and Systems Director for First 5 Association, overseeing the organization’s comprehensive health and development policy work and is a leading voice in statewide conversations about improving California’s early identification and intervention system.
 Heather participates in key advisory groups such as the Interagency Coordinating Council and the California Statewide Screening Collaborative, championing First 5’s role in the early childhood systems landscape.
 Heather is also the lead for First 5’s Help Me Grow California, the successful early identification and intervention system that ensures the timely identification of delay and linkage to resources so that children may achieve their greatest potential.
 She has a Master’s Degree in Special Education and has a deep understanding of the interplay between early learning and health systems for young children.

 Jess Berthold, Communications Director

-Jessica Berthold is the Communications Director of First 5 Association, where she develops and implements communications strategies to advance the policy goals of First 5, a statewide network of early childhood initiatives for kids ages zero to five.
+Jessica Berthold is the Communications Director of First 5 Association, where she develops and implements communications strategies to advance the policy goals of First 5.
 As part of this work, she collaborates with the communications staff of county commissions on messaging, advocacy and information campaigns, media outreach, written materials, social media, and event planning.
 Prior to working at First 5, she led the communications team at Prevention Institute, a national public health nonprofit.
 A journalist for 15 years, Jessica was a syndicated columnist and had her work published in the Wall Street Journal, the Chicago Tribune, U.S. News and World Report, and the Philadelphia Inquirer, among others.
 She has a Master’s in Communications, a Master’s in Public Health, and a Bachelor’s in English and Psychology.